复杂性文摘 NO:2003.13

 to recent breakthroughs in silicon and fabrication techniques, these

-"motes" could eventually be the size of a grain of sand, though each would
+"motes" could eventually be the size of a grain of sand, though each

 contain sensors, computing circuits, bidirectional wireless communications